 - affected bones can feel warmer than the rest of your body

-- if your skull is affected you may experience headaches, vertigo or tinnitus.
+- if your skull is affected you may experience problems with hearing, headaches, vertigo or tinnitus.

 Complications of Paget’s disease of bone

-- osteoarthritis – breakdown of the cartilage inside a joint can occur in joints near bones affected by Paget’s disease, causing pain and stiffness
+- osteoarthritis – in joints close to bones affected by Paget's disease, the cushioning cartilage on the ends of the bones can break down, causing pain and stiffness

 - broken bones – the new bone growth is weak and fragile, and is more susceptible to fracture than healthy bone